Documentation

 Latency considerations

 Live latency is a real-world source of worry for live streamers.
 The below graphic shows what to expect when it comes to latency for HLS or MPEG-DASH live streaming.
-If latency is a priority for you, you should consider using low-latency HLS or low-latency MPEG-DASH.
-Radiant Media Player supports specification-compliant low-latency live streaming with HLS and MPEG-DASH out of the box.
-Refer to the documentation of your streaming server to enable server-side live low-latency streaming with HLS or MPEG-DASH, the player will automatically enter low-latency mode when it detects a low-latency stream.
+If latency is a priority for you, you should consider using low-latency HLS or low-latency MPEG-DASH (note that low-latency streaming needs to be explicitly enabled with lowLatencyMode setting set to true).

 streaming latency explained graphic